Loading...

 electric radiates at an angle to the surface

-In such cases, to find the angle with the unit vector perpendicular to the surface (or normal vector), first, coincide the tails of two vectors and then determine the required angle which is $\theta=90^\circ+30^\circ=120^\circ$.
+In such cases, to find the angle with the unit vector perpendicular to the surface (or normal vector), we first coincide the tails of two vectors and then determine the required angle, which in this case is $\theta=90^\circ+30^\circ=120^\circ$.
 A side view of the angle between the electric field and the normal vector to the surface is shown in the figure below.

 side view to find the correct angle for an electric flux problem

-Next, using the definition of electric flux, $\Phi_e=EA\,\cos \theta$, we get \begin{align*} \Phi_e &=EA\,\cos \theta \\&=150\times (0.15)^{2}\times \cos 120^\circ\\&=\boxed{-1.125\quad {\rm N\cdot m^2/C}}\end{align*} The minus sign of the electric flux indicates that the electric field lines are going into the surface.
+Next, using the definition of electric flux, $\Phi_e=EA\,\cos \theta$, we find that \begin{align*} \Phi_e &=EA\,\cos \theta \\&=150\times (0.15)^{2}\times \cos 120^\circ\\&=\boxed{-1.125\quad {\rm N\cdot m^2/C}}\end{align*} The negative sign of the electric flux indicates that the electric field lines are entering the surface.

 Problem (3): A square surface with sides of $\rm 1 m \times 1 m$ located over the $xy$-plane, where a constant electric field with a magnitude of $200\,{\rm N\cdot m^2/C}$ presents.
 The direction of the electric field vector is depicted in the figure.
 What is the total electric flux through the open surface?